Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

 ```

-#### Allright, we have Token definitions, how do we use them to create a Lexer?
+#### All right, we have Token definitions, how do we use them to create a Lexer?

 ```Typescript